Inclusive Special Education Major FAQs

 Yes. 兔子先生's Inclusive Special Education program is designed to allow our students to earn a degree in four years and go straight into a classroom position.
 There is a high demand for intervention specialists and school districts actively recruit new graduates.

-Our students appreciate being placed in real-world situations as early as their sophomore year, and continue through the senior year with student teaching and the senior capstone.
-These field experiences allow students to initially observe, eventually assist veteran teachers, implementing teaching methods presented in class; and tutor children in reading.
+Our students appreciate being placed in real-world situations as early as their sophomore year and continue through the senior year with student teaching and the senior capstone.
+These field experiences in reading and math allow students to initially observe, eventually assist veteran teachers, implement teaching methods presented in class, and tutor children in reading.

-No, when you complete 兔子先生’s undergraduate program you are eligible for a 4-year Resident Educator license.
+No, when you complete 兔子先生’s undergraduate program you are eligible for a 2-year Resident Educator license.
 That is the first step to becoming a teacher.

 Once you have successfully completed the undergraduate program and passed the required Ohio Assessments for Educators, you are eligible for the State of Ohio Mild-Moderate and Moderate-Intensive Intervention Specialist licenses, K-12.

 The role of an intervention specialist can vary greatly.
-The role is largely determined by the needs, policy and philosophy of the hiring school district.
+The role is largely determined by the needs, policy and philosophy of the hiring school district and the Individualized Education Plans (IEPs) for his/her students.
 An intervention specialist may have his/her own classroom where, during parts of the school day, children come to receive special instruction in a needed subject area, take a test in a modified presentation or receive assistance in a needed area of development or skill.

-Yes, the offers both undergraduate and graduate programs in early childhood education, middle childhood education, and adolescent/ young adult education.
+Yes, the Department of Teaching, Curriculum, and Educational Inquiry offers both undergraduate and graduate programs in early childhood education, middle childhood education, and adolescent/ young adult education.
 Other 兔子先生 departments offer licensure programs in art, music, and foreign language.

 A cohort is simply a group of students who take certain courses together.
 Typically, it is the group of students who are admitted during the same year.
 Cohort students often become close personally and professionally, even after graduation.